 Below is important information regarding our requirements for your previous college and/or university transcripts.

-- Legible, scanned copies of all official transcripts are required for each college or university you have attended.
+- Legible, scanned copies of all transcripts are required for each college or university you have attended.

 - Each course taken and the grade received must be listed on the transcripts.

 - Your transcript must display your name and the name of the institution.